A poststamp from the state of Maryland, with illustrations showing some of the state's best-known landmarks

 Courtesy of Tiny House Container

-Established in 2015, the Ridgely-based company takes your average 20-foot shipping container and makes it into a home.
-Maybe just considered an ADU, but it’s a livable property, nevertheless.
+Established in 2015, the Ridgely-based company takes your average 20-foot shipping container and converts it into a home.
+Some might consider it an ADU, but it’s a liveable property, nevertheless.

 The models include the Happy Weekender for brief retreats (48 square feet), the Unique BnB with a large bathroom, the Happy Queen Suite for your sweetest dreams, and the Creative Office with 112 square feet and 30 amps of power.